Car Insurance Endorsements: Add-Ons That Modify Your Policy Coverage

 Can I remove an endorsement from my car insurance policy?

 Yes, you can remove most endorsements at any time during your policy period or at renewal.
 Removing an endorsement mid-term may result in a pro-rated premium refund for the unused portion of the coverage period.
 However, some mandatory endorsements — such as those required by your state or lender — cannot be removed without violating your policy terms or loan agreement.
-Always confirm with your insurer before removing coverage.
+Always confirm with your insurer before removing any coverage.

 Do car insurance endorsements affect my claims process?

 Yes, endorsements can directly affect how a claim is handled and how much you receive.
 For example, an OEM parts endorsement changes what parts are used in repairs, while a new car replacement endorsement changes the payout amount if your vehicle is totaled.
-When filing a claim, it's important to reference any relevant endorsements to ensure your claim is processed correctly and you receive the full benefit you're paying for.
+When filing a claim, always reference any relevant endorsements to ensure your claim is processed correctly and you receive the full benefit you're paying for.

 Are car insurance endorsements available in every state?